Duty to Consult

 In the Haida and Taku River decisions in 2004, and the Mikisew Cree decision in 2005, the Supreme Court of Canada held that the Crown has a duty to consult and, where appropriate, accommodate when the Crown contemplates conduct that might adversely impact potential or established Aboriginal or Treaty rights.

 The Government of Prince Edward Island recognizes it has a duty to consult in a meaningful way with the Mi’kmaq of PEI and is committed to making decisions in a manner that is consistent with the recognition and affirmation of existing Aboriginal and Treaty rights in Section 35 of the Constitution Act, 1982; and, within the legal parameters established by the Supreme Court of Canada concerning the duty to consult.

 What is the role of the Aboriginal Affairs Secretariat in the consultation process?

-The Aboriginal Affairs Secretariat (AAS) is responsible for providing all provincial government direction related to consultation with the Mi’kmaq of PEI.
-AAS provides policy leadership, guidance and advice to government departments and proponents regarding the duty to consult with the Mi’kmaq of PEI, and the process they should undertake to fulfil consultation obligations.
+The Indigenous Relations Secretariat is responsible for providing all provincial government direction related to consultation with the Mi’kmaq of PEI.
+The secretariat provides policy leadership, guidance and advice to government departments and proponents regarding the duty to consult with the Mi’kmaq of PEI, and the process they should undertake to fulfil consultation obligations.

-The role of AAS regarding consultation issues includes the following:
+The role of Indigenous Relations Secretariat regarding consultation issues includes the following: